 There were originally four complete sets of officers' quarters at Fort Scott.
 Of these, two and one-half are still standing but only half of one is furnished as an officer's quarters.

-Known as Swords' Quarters or Officers' Quarters No. 1, this building is thought to have been the quarters of Captain and Mrs. Thomas Swords and Captain and Mrs. Burdett Terrett.
+Known as Swords' Quarters or Officers' Quarters No. 1, this building is thought to have been the quarters of Captain Thomas and Mrs. Charlotte Swords and Captain Burdett and Mrs. Marianne Terrett.

 When the fort was abandoned in 1853, the buildings were sold at public auction.
 This building became the Fort Scott or "Free State" Hotel.